Egypt–Uruguay relations

 Egypt has an embassy in Montevideo.
 Uruguay has an embassy in Cairo and a consulate in Alexandria.

 Both countries are members of the Group of 77.

 Trade

 In trading relationships, Egypt is an important trading partner for Uruguay, with over US$26m in soybean sales; Egypt is also an important buyer of Uruguayan lambs.
-Since 2004 there is a Framework Agreement between Egypt and the Mercosur countries.
+Since 2004, there is a Framework Agreement between Egypt and the Mercosur countries.

 Culture

 Montevideo has a small Ancient Egyptian Museum, held by the Uruguayan Society of Egyptology (established 1980); a notable Uruguayan Egyptologist is Juan José Castillos.

-There is an Egyptian Center for Islamic Culture in Montevideo.
+The Egyptian Center of Islamic Culture is a mosque and cultural center, located in Montevideo.